SoFi Active Investing vs. Robinhood – Which Broker Is Best For You?

 In our opinion, SoFi's main selling point is that you get free access to human financial advisors.
 It's also an excellent online broker if you plan on using its other services, like SoFi Money, SoFi Automated Investing, or its cash management account.
 In fact, its cash management account has higher interest rates than many high-yield savings accounts, so it's an excellent option for parking idle cash.
 But if you want to trade options, SoFi definitely isn't the right broker for you.

 Who Should Use Robinhood?

 We think Robinhood is best for anyone who wants to dabble in stock, ETF, and options trading.
 The app is incredibly easy to use, which is why it's grown in popularity so quickly.
 We don't suggest Robinhood's crypto investing options at this time.
 But the fact the platform is rolling out improvements like crypto transfers is a plus.
-And when retirement accounts are available, the app will become that much better.

 Both SoFi and Robinhood are incredibly popular, particularly for younger investors who are just dipping their toes into stock and ETF trading.
 And if you make use of their unique features, you can certainly make the most out of either company.